teiid/teiid/README.md

 - install JDK 1.8 or higher
 - install maven 3.2+ - http://maven.apache.org/download.html
 - Create a github account and fork Teiid
-- Use the -Ddocker=true argument to enable image building, which requires a running Docker daemon.

 Enter the following: